 Small wind energy systems and met towers are an accessory use permitted in all zoning districts where structures of any sort are allowed.
 No small wind energy system shall be erected, constructed, or installed without first receiving a building permit from the Building Inspector.
 A building permit shall be required for any physical modification to an existing small wind energy system.
-Met towers that receive a building permit shall be permitted on a temporary basis not to exceed 3 years from the date the building permit was issued.
+Met towers that receive a building permit shall be permit shall be permit to exceed 3 years from the date the building permit was issued.